Navid Azizan

 Covers elementary programming concepts, including variable types, data structures, and flow control.
 Provides an introduction to linear algebra and probability.
 Numerical methods relevant to MechE, including approximation (interpolation, least squares, and statistical regression), integration, solution of linear and nonlinear equations, and ordinary differential equations.
 Presents deterministic and probabilistic approaches.
 Uses examples from MechE, particularly from robotics, dynamics, and structural analysis.

-2.004: Dynamics and Control II (Spring 2022)
+Dynamics and Control II (2.004): Spring 2022

 Modeling, analysis, and control of dynamic systems.
 System modeling: lumped parameter models of mechanical, electrical, and electromechanical systems; interconnection laws; actuators and sensors.
 Linear systems theory: linear algebra; Laplace transform; transfer functions, time response and frequency response, poles and zeros; block diagrams; solutions via analytical and numerical techniques; stability.
 Introduction to feedback control: closed-loop response; PID compensation; steady-state characteristics, root-locus design concepts, frequency-domain design concepts.
 Laboratory experiments and control design projects.